Improving the voting experience of the U.S. presidential election

 voted from one to three times,

-doesn’t feel well when he or she receives an assistance which leads to an biased approach (e.g.
+doesn’t feel well when he or she receives an assistance which leads to an biased approach (e.g. skipping the line),

 doesn’t vote on all the issues on the ballot sometimes.